-EMS Screening Tool
+Paramedic Services Screening Tool

-The EVD Screening Tool for Paramedic Services continues to undergo revisions from updated information and is distributed by the MOHLTC in consultation with the CMOH.
+The EVD Screening Tool for Paramedic Services continues to be reviewed so that it contains the most updated information.
+It is distributed by the MOHLTC in consultation with the CMOH.
 This screening tool is intended to be used during an outbreak to assist both ambulance communications officers (ACOs) and paramedics with the initial assessment and management of both symptomatic and asymptomatic patients.

 In the case of current widespread outbreak of EVD, this tool is used to screen returning travellers from countries and areas affected by EVD.